sensu/sensu-docs/content/sensu-go/6.0/get-started.md

 ---
 title: "Get started with Sensu"
 linkTitle: "Get Started with Sensu"
 description: "Sensu is the industry-leading solution for multi-cloud monitoring at scale.
-The Sensu monitoring event pipeline helps businesses automate their monitoring workflows and gain deep visibility into their multi-cloud environments.
+The Sensu observability pipeline helps businesses automate their monitoring workflows and gain deep visibility into their multi-cloud environments.
 Get started now and feel the #monitoringlove."
 version: "6.0"
 weight: -70
 product: "Sensu Go"
 menu: "sensu-go-6.0"
 ---

-Sensu Go is the flexible monitoring event pipeline designed for container-based and multi-cloud infrastructures.
+Sensu Go is the flexible observability pipeline designed for container-based and multi-cloud infrastructures.

 Sensu is available as packages, Docker images, and binary-only distributions.
 You can [install the commercial distribution of Sensu Go][15] or [build Sensu from source][16].